bibincatchme/test-jenkins/README.md

 Lets Check how to setting up the Jenkins agent.

-**Create credentials set for the Jenkins master to access the Kubernetes cluster.**
+**Create Secret credentials set for the Jenkins master to access the Kubernetes cluster.**
   1. In the Jenkins UI, click the Credentials link in the left-hand navigation panel
   2. Click on the Jenkins under the Stores scoped to Jenkins.
   3. On the next page select Global Crednetails (unrestricted)
-  4. Click Add CredentialsUnder Kind, specify Kubernetes Service Account
+  4. Click Add Credentials Under Kind, specify Kubernetes Service Account
   5. Leave the scope set to Global
   6. Click OK.